 Black Coffee's smooth, soulful music exudes intelligently futuristic vibes.
 Totally original and dance-orientated, from first play, the South African artist's bumpin' rhythms inspire movement and emotion.
-Optimistic and international, the sound stratospheres the Durban native creates, invest in promoting appreciation for a wide-ranging spectrum of genres, cultures and races.
+The Durban native's aim for his music is to promote appreciation for a wide-ranging spectrum of genres, cultures and races.
 He asks for his audiences to hear him with an open heart, and mind.

 Deeply patriotic, Black Coffee loves South Africa.
-Happiness feels tangible when he's on deck, channeling sunshine on skin, passion, exotic roots, and his culture though his sound.
-He believes he was put on earth to make music which would shine a spotlight on the struggles of his community; to encourage compassion, understanding and equality in a world where racial divides have stifled his own progress in the past.
+Happiness feels tangible when he's on the decks, channeling sunshine on skin, passion, exotic roots and his culture though his sound.
+He believes he was put on earth to make music that would shine a light on the struggles of his community; to encourage compassion, understanding and equality in a world where racial divides have stifled his own progress in the past.
 Born in a township, where he spent his childhood, then raised by his grandmother in Durban as a young man, Black Coffee now has a family of his own and wants his children to thrive in a fair and free society, a place free from the judgements and constraints he still struggles against as a black man today.

 Do you still feel a divide now, even though you are celebrated as someone special?